-- A student must request in writing to the program director to be considered by the Admission Committee according to the following schedule: (a) apply by January 31 for readmission to the summer term respiratory care courses; (b) apply by July 30 for readmission to a fall semester respiratory care course; (c) apply by November 1 for readmission to a spring semester respiratory care course.
-A student is eligible to appear before the Admission Committee two times.
-If readmission is not granted after the second application, the student becomes ineligible for readmission. - 2.
-Only one readmission to the clinical respiratory care program is permitted.

-- 3. If a student elects to apply for readmission, auditing a designated respiratory care course may be required to increase the probability of success. - 4.
-A student with previous unsatisfactory clinical performance must be reevaluated and recommended for readmission by a consensus of the respiratory care faculty. - 5.
-A student who has received two grades of "D" or below in respiratory care courses will not be eligible for readmission. - 6.
-A student must have a cumulative 2.0 GPA or higher to be considered for readmission. - 7.
-A student repeating a respiratory care course must repeat both the classroom and laboratory components of the course if applicable. - 8.
-A student may be readmitted only if space is available. - 9.
-Any exceptions to be above possibilities must be approved by the Admission Committee.
+- A student must request in writing to the Respiratory Care program director to be considered by the Admission and Progression Committee according to the following schedule: - a. apply by April 30 for readmission to a fall semester respiratory care course - b.
+Apply by November 30 for readmission to a spring semester respiratory care course.
+Students will be notified by letter of the date and time they are to meet with the Admission and Progression Committee.
+It is the responsibility of the student to ensure the respiratory care program has the correct mailing address. - 3.
+A student is eligible to appear before the Admissions and Progression Committee two times.
+If readmission is not granted after the second application, the student becomes ineligible for readmission. - 4.
+The committee may allow a student to be readmitted without an interview under the following circumstances: obvious physical illness/disability necessitating the student's withdrawal or student physical or psychological problems with physician documentation. - Only one readmission to the clinical respiratory care program is permitted. - If a student elects to apply for readmission, auditing a designated respiratory care course or taking the course for a grade may be required to increase the probability of success. - 7.
+A student with unsatisfactory clinical performance must be evaluated and recommended for readmission by a consensus of the respiratory care program faculty.
+Procedures for clinical evaluation are found in the Respiratory Care Student Handbook. - A student who has received two grades of "D" or below in respiratory care courses will not be eligible for readmission. - A student must have a cumulative 2.0 GPA or higher to be considered for readmission. - A student repeating a respiratory care course must repeat the classroom, laboratory and clinical components of the course if applicable. - 11.
+A student may be readmitted only if space is available. - 12.
+Any exceptions to be above possibilities must be approved by the Admissions and Progression Committee.